- All things equal, more qualified traffic equals more leads, customers, and revenue.

 At its core, link building is all about building valuable relationships.
 When you consistently add value to those around you, they’ll be more than happy to link back to your site.

-Content marketing is the process of creating and distributing highly valuable, relevant content to a wider audience.
+Content marketing is defined as the process of creating and distributing highly valuable, relevant content to a wider audience.

 There are so many benefits of content marketing that go beyond just traffic that it’s hard to argue against investing in this tactic.

-How to increase website traffic with content marketing
+How to get traffic to your website with content marketing

 Some brands go above and beyond to create an amazing experience for their users which naturally attracts an audience.
-For an excellent example of how this works, let’s look at the Rolex websites.
+For an excellent ecommerce content marketing example, let’s look at the Rolex websites.

 Their main website has tons of great content, including long-form copy, stunning photography, and high resolution video about their products.
 The site even has a wallpaper gallery for your computer and interviews with famous figures.